craigmiller160/db-backup-service/README.md

 ONEPASSWORD_TOKEN=XXXXXXX
 ```

 Also, if this is being deployed without the `email-service` app available, set the `email_service_available` property in the `terraform.json` to 0.
+To re-enable it, set this property back to 1.

 ## Setting Up Development Environment